ataiva-software/vertex/eden_implementation_roadmap.md

 This implementation plan provides a comprehensive roadmap for replacing all mock implementations in the Eden codebase with production-ready code.
 By following this plan, the team can systematically address each component in a prioritized manner, ensuring that the most critical components are implemented first while maintaining dependencies between related components.

 The phased approach allows for incremental improvement of the system, with each phase building on the previous one.
 Regular reviews and adjustments to the plan may be necessary as implementation progresses and new insights are gained.

+Significant progress has been made on the high-priority security components, with all planned security infrastructure components now completed.
+This provides a solid foundation for the remaining implementation work.